nglendening/nglendening.github.io/_pages/cv.md

 Graduate coursework(*=audit)
 ======
 **UC Irvine**
+* Self Assembling Games (with Jeff Barrett and Brian Skyrms)
 * Puzzles in Modern Biology (with Steve Frank)
 * How We Became Human (with Kyle Stanford)*
 * Game Theory in the Philosophy of Biology (with Cailin O'Connor)